Racine Transit Home

 M. Prohibited Behaviors

 To ensure safety, our rider policy prohibits seriously disruptive behavior, public health threats, and refusal to comply with rules.
-If the prohibited behavior results from a disability, The BUS may require that a personal care attendant ride with the rider to control the prohibited behavior.
+If the prohibited behavior results from a disability, RYDE Racine may require that a personal care attendant ride with the rider to control the prohibited behavior.

 N. Personal Care Attendants and Companions